ChadapaNgamchuen/dsi202_2025/README.md

 * I want to leave feedback on my experience,
 * So that the service can continuously improve.

+###  Responding to Donation Requests

+* As a user who has medical equipment to donate,
+* I want to view a list of specific donation requests from people in need,
+* So that I can choose to respond and send equipment to help someone directly.

 ---

 ##  How to Use the Platform